215-967-9070

 How to Emotionally Prepare for Divorce Mediation

-How to Emotionally Prepare for Divorce Mediation Couples use divorce mediation to help them agree on issues such as child custody, child support, spousal support, and property distribution.
-You and your spouse are considering entering into divorce mediation as an
+Couples use divorce mediation to help them agree on issues such as child custody, child support, spousal support, and property distribution.
+You and your spouse are considering entering into divorce mediation as an alternative to litigation because you want to

 How to Do Divorce Mediation with a Narcissist

-Divorce is difficult on families even in the best of circumstances, but when one party has narcissistic personality disorder, reaching an agreement on issues such as child custody, child support, spousal support, and property distribution can be a very difficult
+Divorce is difficult on families even in the best of circumstances, but when one party has narcissistic personality disorder, reaching an agreement on issues such as child custody, child support, spousal support, and property distribution can be very difficult.
+However,

 Once you’ve decided to divorce, you want it over quickly.
 You’ve heard divorce mediation is quicker and less expensive than divorce litigation, but how much quicker?
 How much less expensive?
 The Philadelphia divorce mediation lawyers at Schwartz, Fox & Saltzman